octo-technology/OpenTezos/docs/michelson/language_fundamentals.md

 ## Smart contract

 The main goal of the Michelson language is to model smart contracts, i.e. to model complex data structures and to design complex processes on these data.
-Once a smart contract is deployed on the Tezos network, it can be invoked and thus triggers a modification of data of the smart contract.
+Once a smart contract is deployed on the Tezos network, it can be invoked and trigger modifications of the data of the smart contract.

 A persistent memory space (called **storage**) is associated with a Tezos smart contract and holds the data of the smart contract.
 This storage is stored on the blockchain.

-A smart contract must provide a list of invocable functions of the smart contract (called **entrypoints**) and instructions (that modifies the storage) for each entry point.
+A smart contract must provide a list of invocable functions of the smart contract (called **entrypoints**) and instructions (that modifies the storage) for each entrypoint.

 These concepts of _storage_ and _entrypoint_ are described in the "Smart contract" section.